 Release 13.0 – ASI 6 Real-Time enhancements

-Based on the Governing Council’s decision to approve the T2/T2S Consolidation project for a go-live in November 2021, the remaining lifetime of TARGET2 will be limited to only one year after the go-live of TARGET2 release 14.0.
+Based on the Governing Council’s decision to approve the T2/T2S Consolidation project for a go-live in November 2021, the remaining lifetime of TARGET2 will be limited to only one year after the go-live of TARGET2 release 14.0 in November 2020.
 For that reason, the Eurosystem central banks have decided not to call for additional functional changes in the scope of release 14.0 and have not accepted change requests from TARGET2 participants.
 Furthermore, no adaptations are required to the SWIFT Standards Release 2020.

-Consequently, it is currently envisaged that the TARGET2 release 14.0 will contain only mandatory changes to the system, i.e. bug fixes.
+Consequently, the TARGET2 release 14.0 will contain only mandatory changes to the system, i.e. bug fixes.

-Approved by the ECB Governing Council in December 2017, the T2‑T2S Consolidation project is nearing the end of its functional specification phase.
-The aim is to meet changing market demands by replacing the current TARGET2 with a new real-time gross settlement (RTGS) system and introducing a centralised tool for liquidity management across all TARGET Services (T2, T2S and TIPS).
+In 2019, the T2‑T2S consolidation project approached the end of its functional specification phase.
+The project will replace the current TARGET2 with a new RTGS system and will introduce a centralised tool for liquidity management across all TARGET services (T2, T2S and TIPS).

-- User Requirements Documents (URD), which elaborate on the user requirements for each component of the consolidation project: central liquidity management (CLM), RTGS and common components.
+- User Requirements Documents, which outline the user requirements for each component of the consolidation project: central liquidity management, RTGS and common components;

 - User Detailed Functional Specifications (UDFS), which provide details about the functional features, the interaction between the new components and their users, and the catalogue of messages for exchanging information.

 As part of the T2‑T2S Consolidation project, the Eurosystem will offer access to all its market infrastructure services via a harmonised interface.
-The so-called Eurosystem Single Market Infrastructure Gateway (ESMIG) will be the entry point for all TARGET services, all common components and the Eurosystem Collateral Management System (ECMS).
-Users will able to connect to ESMIG via different pre-selected network service providers.
+The Eurosystem Single Market Infrastructure Gateway (ESMIG) will be the entry point for all TARGET services, all common components and the Eurosystem Collateral Management System.

-The T2‑T2S Consolidation project will go live in November 2021, following a big bang approach.
+The T2‑T2S Consolidation project will go live in November 2021, following a “Big Bang” approach.
 This means that the current TARGET2 Single Shared Platform will be discontinued simultaneously with the launch of the new T2 service.
-Transition in stages is not possible because the current SWIFT Fin Y-copy messages used in TARGET2 cannot co-exist with the V-shape messages that will be employed for the new T2 service.
+Transition in stages is not possible because the current SWIFT Fin Y-copy messages used in TARGET2 cannot co-exist with the V-shape messages that will be employed by the new T2 service.
 The V-shape setup supports the migration of the RTGS services to the ISO 20022 messaging standard.
 It also provides for network-agnostic connectivity and enhanced information security.